eth-educators/eth-docker/.eth/ethdo/README.md

 Obsessively refresh [Metrika](https://app.metrika.co/ethereum/dashboard/withdrawals-overview) to see whether your validator now has a withdrawal address set.
 If yes, that is where consensus layer rewards will be swept automatically every 4-5 days at ~500,000 validators total.

-You can use `./ethd keys list` to get a list of your validator public keys.
+You can use `./ethd keys list` to get a list of your validator public keys that are currently active on your system.